TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/LanguageMenuProcessor.rst

    A list of comma separated language IDs (e.g. 0,1,2) to use for the menu creation or `auto` to load from site configuration

+.. confval:: addQueryString.exclude

+   :Required: true
+   :type: string, :ref:`stdWrap`
+   :default: ""
+   :Example: "gclid,contrast"

+   A list of comma separated parameter names to be excluded from the language menu urls.

 .. confval:: as

    :Required: false